 You will receive written notification if your organisation has not been approved for funding.
-As part of the grievance process you have an opportunity to seek clarification from Oxfam in Laos.
+You may also seek clarification from the Voice country team regarding the decision.
 Often, this feedback process can assist an unsuccessful applicant to identify weaknesses in their application, to re-think their proposal and possibly to re-apply for the next call for proposals.

-6. After a grant is awarded
+After a grant is awarded